CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Netfilter-ACLs.md

     -A FORWARD -i swp+ -o swp1s0,swp1s1 -p icmp -j ACCEPT
     ```

-- An entry with both input and output comma-separated interfaces splits into one rule for each combination of input and output interface This entry splits into four rules:
+- An entry with both input and output comma-separated interfaces splits into one rule for each combination of input and output interface.
+This entry splits into four rules:

     ```
     -A FORWARD -i swp1s0,swp1s1 -o swp1s2,swp1s3 -p icmp -j ACCEPT